janko-js/variants_text_tree/README.md

 A small Perl script to produce a minimalistic text tree of SARS-CoV-2 subvariants from a JSON file as seen in https://github.com/MDU-PHL/pango-watch/blob/main/tree/data.json

-The output allows one to have a small text file to do a text search for some existing subvariant or alias.
+The output allows one to have a small text file to do a text search for some existing subvariant or alias:

----

 Searching a subvariant, if the searched text is found, that subvariant exists, and its context is seen.